What are the best dry herb vaporizers in the UK?

 Runner Up Best Desktop Vaporizer: Volcano Classic – This is the previous model and it works just as well.
 The only features it is missing is a digital display and an auto shut off timer.
 It’ll save you £100 too 😉

-Best Hybrid Dry Herb Vaporizer – Flowermate Hybrid X
+Best Multi-Purpose Dry Herb Vaporizer – Flowermate Hybrid X

 As its name suggests The Flowermate Hybrid X is possibly the most versatile vaporizer I’ve ever used.
 It’s the perfect choice for anyone who enjoys liquids, wax and oils as much as their herbs.